 “Contrary” means the opposite.
-God expects us to operate the very opposite way of how we would normally operate when it comes to people who orally assault us.
+God expects us to operate the very opposite way of how we would generally work when it comes to people who orally assault us.

 “Blessing” – to speak well of, to praise, invoke a blessing upon, to cause someone to prosper, speak well of.
 Are you willing to invoke a blessing upon your enemies?
 Are you a blessing to those who do you evil and even rail against you?

 We do not extinguish the fire with fire but with water.
 Likewise, we do not extinguish verbal abuse with verbal abuse but with a blessing.
-We have a much higher chance to resolve the issue by taking the high road of maturity.
+We have a much higher chance of resolving the issue by taking the high road of maturity.
 Do you try to get even?
 This is hate and immaturity.